danielalam/danielalam.github.io/_posts/2014-05-23-beaglebone-black-installing-usb-wifi-adapter.md

 ### Setting up

-The manufacturer has a nice [installation guide and troubleshooting](http://inspire.logicsupply.com/p/installing-wifi.html) on their website.
+The manufacturer has a nice [installation and troubleshooting guide](http://inspire.logicsupply.com/p/installing-wifi.html) on their website.

-To connect to WiFi automatically you will first need to determine the device name.
-For that SSH to your BeagleBone and use the following command:
+Before turning on your BeagleBone, connect it to the network via ethernet and plug in the USB adapter.
+Once the board boots up, SSH into it and run the following command to determine the adapter's device name

 {% highlight bash %}
 iwlist scan
 {% endhighlight %}

+It will most likely be something like `ra0`.
+To make sure the board connects to WiFi automatically on every restart you will need to edit the `interfaces` file

 {% highlight bash %}
 nano /etc/network/interfaces
 {% endhighlight %}

+For a dynamic IP address include this

 {% highlight bash %}
+# The wifi network interface
 auto ra0
 iface ra0 inet dhcp
 wpa-ssid "SSID"
 wpa-psk "YOUR-WIFI-PASSWORD"
 {% endhighlight %}

+Alternatively, use this for a static IP

+{% highlight bash %}
+# The wifi network interface
+auto ra0
+iface ra0 inet static
+address 192.168.0.2
+netmask 255.255.255.0
+network 192.168.0.0
+broadcast 192.168.0.255
+gateway 192.168.0.1
+dns-nameservers 192.168.0.1, 192.168.0.2, 8.8.8.8
+wpa-ssid "SSID"
+wpa-psk "YOUR-WIFI-PASSWORD"
+{% endhighlight %}

+Make sure you unplug the ethernet cable and restart the board.
+Once it reboots your BeagleBone should automatically connect to your WiFi network.